SharePoint

 Microsoft started using XPS as an alternative to PDF on microsoft.com

 I previously wrote about that Microsoft is using PDF documents as downloads for product information on microsoft.com, instead of their own XPS format.
-Yesterday I was happy to see that the Virtual PC site contained a Technical Overview document available for download in XPS format, of course with references to the XPS viewer download and a “What is XPS?" link, and there are no PDF download available.
-I decided to check back on the some other pages on microsoft.
+Yesterday I was happy to see that the Virtual PC site contained a Technical Overview document available for download in XPS format, of course with references to the XPS viewer download and a “What is XPS?” link, and there are no PDF download available.
+I decided to check back on the some other pages on microsoft.com and found out that there are now not only PDF downloads but also XPS downloads on some.
+For example the Desktop Optimization Pack page, which previously only had a PDF data sheet download now also have an alternative XPS download.